Legal Separation vs Divorce

 Just as in a divorce, when the parties are legally separated, they are considered to be no longer financially entangled with each other and are free to make independent financial decisions.
 This does not mean there may not still be ongoing financial ties, such as alimony or child support.
 However, there are two significant differences between legal separation and divorce in Colorado.
 First, spouses who are legally separated cannot remarry when they are separated because they are still married in the eyes of the law.
 In order for either spouse to remarry, they would need to convert their legal separation into a divorce.
 In addition, unless there is a written agreement (i.e., a prenuptial agreement) saying otherwise, spouses who are legally separated do not lose their inheritance rights.

 Couples going through marital problems may have options other than divorce.
-If you have questions regarding the differences between a legal separation and a divorce, you need to reach out to an attorney in the Denver area who is familiar with this area of law.
+If you have questions regarding the differences between a legal separation and a divorce, you need to reach out to Denver divorce attorney who is familiar with this area of law.
 At Plog & Stein, P.C., we understand that dealing with the breakdown of a marriage is taxing, which is why we are committed to handling your case with a careful attention to detail.
 Our goal is to help you figure out your next steps in a dignified and stress-free way.
 We also represent people in Aurora, Centennial, Highlands Ranch, Castle Rock, and other cities in Denver, Douglas, and Arapahoe Counties.
-For further information, do not hesitate to reach us at 303-781-0322 or contact us online.
+For further information, do not hesitate to reach us at (303) 781-0322 or contact us online.